deepkit/deepkit-website2/src/pages/documentation/app/configuration.md

 # Configuration

-In Deepkit framework, modules and your application can have configuration options.
+In Deepkit applications, modules and your application can have configuration options.
 For example, a configuration can consist of database URLs, passwords, IPs, and so on.
 Services, HTTP/RPC/CLI controllers, and template functions can read these configuration options via dependency injection.

 A configuration can be defined by defining a class with properties.
-This is a type-safe way to define a configuration for your entire application, and its values are automatically serialized and validated.
+This is a typesafe way to define a configuration for your entire application, and its values are automatically serialized and validated.

 ## Example